sje30/damtp-unix-intro/README.md

 Facility).
 These machines are to be found in the CATAM room and around your colleges.

+There are about 600 linux machines in the DAMTP network.
+You can login to the ones in the 'public' group and to any research group that you belong.

 ## How to access your email